jumphone/Vector/README.md

 ## Usage:

-### Please prepare a Seurat object with UMAP and 150 PCs.
+### Step 1.
+Please prepare a Seurat object with UMAP and 150 PCs.
 Users can follow https://satijalab.org/seurat/ to generate Seurat object.

     library(Seurat)